JanusQ/MorphQPV/doc/evaluation.md

 conda activate morphenv
 python examples/fig7-quantumlock_verify.py --qubits [MAX_QUBITS]
 ```
 the parameter `--qubits` is the maximum number of qubits in the quantum lock circuit.
-The evaluation will be conducted on quantum lock circuits with qubits from 4 to `MAX_QUBITS`.
+The evaluation will be conducted on quantum lock circuits with qubits from 11 to `MAX_QUBITS`(default is 21).
 The result will be saved to the default path [`examples/fig7-quantumlock_verify/`](../examples/fig7-quantumlock_verify/) directory.
-When the number of qubits reaches 15 or more, it takes a longer time to find the minimal samples, so mounting the program to run in the background with `nohup` or other would be better.

 ### Comparison with other assertion methods(Table 4 in the paper)
 User can run the following command after installing the required packages to reproduce the result in the paper: